 All current Google Home smart speakers may now be used as Bluetooth speakers, thanks to firmware and Google Home app updates in 2017.
 Here, we demonstrate how to connect your tablet or phone to a Google Home smart speaker via Bluetooth, and transmit audio to that speaker for room-filling, astonishingly awesome sounding playback given how small these smart speakers are.
-While this demo illustrates the process using the Google Home Mini, a similar process also works with the original Google Home smart speaker, and will likely also work with the upcoming Google Home Max speaker.
+In this post, we offer Google Home Bluetooth speaker pairing instructions.
+While this demo shows the process using the Google Home Mini, a similar process also works with the original Google Home smart speaker, and the Google Home Max.

 We wish to connect (pair) a Google Home smart speaker to an iPad Air tablet, such that the speaker becomes a Bluetooth speaker, allowing play of any audio that the iPad is playing, through that speaker, wirelessly.
 You might want to do this if you’re watching a Netflix movie or playing your Amazon music library on your iPhone, but wish to have louder, and over all better sound for it than what you get via the speakers built into your phone / tablet.

-Pairing Google Home Smart Speakers with an iPad
+Google Home Bluetooth Speaker Pairing Instructions with an iPad

 The Google Home app home screen then displays, as pictured next.